That-Ski-Freak/MarkdownPublic/Jumpmania Doc B.md

 	- Grapple dash gives more speed relative to your positioning?
 For example the longer it pulls you / the further you are from the ground the faster you go (up to near the limit of the range, at which point the speed given starts to go down.
 Compare to under/overslide with sd).
 	- If you grapple onto a surface and jump as you hit it (while not holding slide button), you will do a wavedash.
 This will give you a set amount of velocity relative to the angle of the surface (& technically the angle of your grapple into it determines which direction, it's 3 directional relative to the surface, you either bounce 45 degrees to one side, 45 to the other, or perpendicular to it).
 Wave timing would be fairly lenient, although the more imprecise you get it the slower the wave animation would be (you would still have the same distance/velocity by the end of the bounce).
 Notably you can wave off of any angled surface not just the ground.
 	- Should there be some way of canceling the grapple into something else? if so what would that do?
-- Maybe probably: Fastfall while you have upward velocity just increases your downward velocity.
+- Maybe: Fastfall while you have upward velocity just increases your downward velocity.
 Fastfall while you have downward velocity converts your sideways velocity to downward velocity (until you reach the default air drift speed).
-This is to prevent gaining speed out of nowhere and then grappling.
+	- This would be to prevent gaining speed for free and then grappling.
+There may be a better way to achieve that, it really depends on how the momentum conversion feels to play with (it might be nice or feel bad).
+If the falling or fast fall speed is similar to the vertical speed you get from double jumping this may be unnecessary, since then it would be a nice trade off between whether you have the space to fast fall and get a higher speed or if you want to just jump right before you grapple.
 - Slide allows you to slide along a surface while preserving your speed (also lower hurt/collision box).
-You speed up for a moment as you begin the slide, and after that begin to slow down gradually.
+You speed up for a moment as you begin the slide, and after that begin to slow down gradually (this could be based on distance slid rather than time so it is not always the same input?).
 	- While you are sliding, directional inputs do nothing to your slide velocity.
 	- If you jump out of a slide you get another small speed bonus?
 	- You can jump out of your slide in 3 directions.
 Vertically, the direction you are sliding in, and the direction opposite to that.
 Which you do would just depend on your directional input relative to your slide velocity of course.